Are your kids eating the right stuff?

 And the chocolate chirping, I’ve heard that a lot before.
 But hey, don’t blame yourself.
 We all love our kids so dearly, that sometimes, we sacrifice our small morsel, just to ensure they stay happy and enjoy the perils of urban-styled childhood.

 However, we do risk their appetites, which we need to understand is growing and being nurtured, as the years hit upon them.
 It’s not easy, saying NO to them, yet it isn’t impossible either.
 Also, mid-evening snacking is considered appetite wrenching, as it dents the food consumption cycle of growing kids.

 So, what does one do to find a leeway – avoiding the disappointment of not seeing your kid smile, while making them eat the good stuff regularly?

 Here are a few simple lifestyle hacks for parents, intended to course their kids in the right direction.

 Decide dishes together: Chalk out a weekly menu card, basis the items stocked up.
-It may be a chore, at the beginning, however you’ll be surprised at how therapeutic the feeling is, and will allow you to plan better.
+It may be a chore, in the beginning, however, you’ll be surprised at how therapeutic the feeling is, and will allow you to plan better.
 Kids notice these small things, and yes, learn from it too!

 Try the lecturing game: Yes, it’s true.
 Give kids a smallish lecture, on the benefits of eating the dishes on the table/at the canteen.
 That’ll keep their minds ticking and make them progress towards thinking about their diets too.